summerginger/DataSweeper_Project/README.md

  - Include updated credit bureau information in the datasets
  - Expand the population size of the datasets
  - Market other product types, i.e. prepaid credit cards, to "denied" applicants
+ - Use the findings from the analysis (features of "Good" applicants for target marketing

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)